ava-labs/avalanche-docs/docs/apis/avalanchego/apis/ipc.md

 # IPC API

-The IPC API allows users to create UNIX domain sockets for blockchains to publish to.
+The IPC API allows users to create Unix domain sockets for blockchains to publish to.
 When the blockchain accepts a vertex/block it will publish it to a socket and the decisions contained inside will be published to another.